jonasschmedtmann/advanced-css-course/README.md

+# Aaron's Version

+- Instead of node-sass and live-server used in section 4.
+I opted to use the VS code extensions Live Sass Compiler (glenn2223.live-sass) and Live Server (ritwickdey.LiveServer).

 # Course Material and FAQ for my Advanced CSS Course

 This repo contains starter files and the finished project files for all the projects contained in the course.